 -All volunteers must be at least 12 years old unless under the supervision of an adult family member for all volunteer assignments.

-- Record misc. events with library camera or video equipment and obtain necessary releases from subjects
+• Photographing Kidspace events with library camera or iPad and obtain necessary releases from subjects

-- Assist librarians in preparation for programs by helping set up/clean up and prepare crafts and assist in supervision during event
+• Assist librarians in preparation for programs by helping set up/clean up and assisting in the supervision of the event

 - Assisting with preparation of booklists, handouts, and teen reviews